WHAT’S IN THIS REVIEW?

 Larger countries benefit from the full range of features, although this does lead to a skewing towards more popular regions including the U.S and the UK.

-Then there’s Brazil, who have just 18 servers, and only allow for P2P.
+Then there’s Brazil, who have just 20 servers in one location.
 It’s not ideal, especially for a country with a population of over 200m.
 There’s a significant disparity, so it’s best to check out exactly what they offer in the regions you want to connect to before committing to a longer sub.

 For example, if you’re looking for a VPN with servers located near Africa, you’re going to have a bad time.